-Concentration in the field of philosophy requires a total of three subjects in philosophy that are numbered in the MIT Bulletin from 24.00 to 24.292.
-Of these three subjects, one may be an introductory subject listed in the Bulletin with a number below 24.111.
+Concentration in the field of philosophy requires a total of three (9 or 12 unit) course 24 subjects in philosophy.
+Of these three subjects, one may be an introductory subject numbered 24.00 -24.09.
 No more than one introductory subject can count for concentration purposes, and all three concentration subjects may be non introductory subjects.
-The selection of three subjects must be "well-distributed", as determined by the concentration advisor, Roger White (32-D924, 617-253-3554, email@example.com).
+The selection of three subjects must be "well-distributed", as determined by the concentration advisor, Professor Jack Spencer, 32-D929, 617-253-5744, firstname.lastname@example.org.

-Subjects numbered from 24.00 to 24.292 that are cross-listed in another department can be used for the concentration in philosophy even if the student registers for them using the other department's subject number.
-On the concentration forms these subjects should be listed with the relevant philosophy subject number in parentheses.
+Course 24 subjects that are cross-listed in another department can be used for the concentration in philosophy even if the student registers for them using the other department's subject number.

-Besides subjects offered at MIT, subjects originating through transfer credit from another university will be counted toward the concentration requirement if MIT transfer credit has been given for a specific MIT philosophy subject numbered from 24.00 to 24.292.
-Other subjects originating through transfer credit from philosophy departments elsewhere may also be used, but only if approved by the philosophy transfer credit examiner, Roger White (32-D924, 617-253-3554, firstname.lastname@example.org)
+Besides subjects offered at MIT, subjects originating through transfer credit from another university will be counted toward the concentration requirement if MIT transfer credit has been given for a specific MIT philosophy subject.
+Other subjects originating through transfer credit from philosophy departments elsewhere may also be used, but only if approved by the philosophy transfer credit examiner, Justin Khoo (32-D962, 617-715-4298, email@example.com).